-Mark Grove, Lecturer in Strategic Studies, Plymouth University, at Britannia Royal Naval College, Dartmouth.
+Mark Grove, Lecturer in Strategic Studies, University of Plymouth, at Britannia Royal Naval College, Dartmouth.
 He taught Strategic Studies at Britannia Royal Naval College, Dartmouth, for fifteen years and is responsible for the delivery of courses in contemporary maritime strategic studies, maritime security and naval history.

 He has been a visiting lecturer at a number of establishments and units, and a regular guest lecturer at the Joint Command and Staff College at both Bracknell and Watchfield giving lectures on Amphibious and Riverine Operations.